conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 |  'Late Registration'||
 |  'The College Dropout'||

-## __Text Cleaning__
+### __Text Cleaning__

 In order to feed lyrics into the various models I used, significant time was spent on cleaning and making the data that was collected useable.

 __1. Prep text into corpus__
   - __Regex:__ Some lyric data also contain reference to song structure (i.e. name of collaborating artist) and needed to be removed since it wasn't essential to the analysis.
 This was completed by filtering words through regex using `r"\[[^\]]*\]"` as the sorting method.
   - __Stop Words:__ Stop word were removed covering basic words and I experimented using the starting list from `NLTK` and `sklearn` english words since they had different totals to start with.
-Additional words were added manually based on what was seen such as song fillers ('uuuuhhh, 'ooooohhs').
+Additional words were added manually based on what was seen such as song fillers (_'uuuuhhh, 'ooooohhs'_).
   - __Lemmatization:__ Finally the words were passed through a lemmatization function to reduce plural words to their singular word.

 __2. Vectorize words for use in model__

-  - In order to separate words in preparation for topic modeling or classification, the cleaned lyrics corpus was prepared in both a count vectorizer and a TFIDIF vectorizer.
+To separate words in preparation for topic modeling or classification, the cleaned lyrics corpus was prepared in both a count vectorizer and a TFIDIF vectorizer.
 Both were used to pass words into the LDA and NMF models and analyzed for effectiveness.
 Below contains a snapshot of the parameters used for each.
   - __Count Vectorizer:__ Total Count Frequency
+  - __TFIDF Vectorizer:__ Term Frequency for all Observations

 # __Models__

 ### _Topic Modeling_
 1. LDA (Latent Dirichlet allocation)
 Statistics Based
 _Sequential_

 2. NMF (Non-negative Matrix Factorization)
 Linear Algebra

 ![Coherence](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Coherence Score.png)

-### _Topics:_
+### _Topics_

 1. Public Persona
 1. Speak Ye Truth